ceriph/solusek/README.md

   * Rules
   * DM

 ### Content

-* Address spell Action vs Bonus Action
 * Review current archetypes
 * Add more spells for arcane, nature and light
+* Create a digital/interactive version of the map
 * Flesh out classes that aren't current being played
   * Add spells for dark, mind and song
-* Create a digital/interactive version of the map